-If I post something on Facebook, can it impact my employment?
+If I post something on Facebook, can I be dismissed for it?

-The short answer to this question is yes.
-The Fair work Commission in Queensland heard the case of Thompson v 360 Finance P/L FWC 2570, where it was decided that serious misconduct spans to the cyber world when it concerns colleagues or the Company itself.
+Social Media & Misconduct, what’s the new workplace landscape?
+The Fair work Commission in QLD heard the unfair dismissal case of Thompson v 360 Finance P/L FWC 2570.
+Where it was decided that serious misconduct spans to the cyber world when it concerns colleagues or the Company itself.

 In this case, the Applicant claimed he was unfairly dismissed after he posted memes on his personal Facebook Page.
-The commission in Queensland found that as one of the memes contained sexual connotations to a colleague, this involved the workplace.
-The Applicant argued that as he did not have the Company listed as his employer on his Facebook, the public would not know who it was about.
+The Fair work in Queensland found that as one of the memes contained sexual connotations to a colleague.
+This involved the workplace.
+The Applicant argued that as he did not have the Company listed as his employer on his Facebook.
+The public would not know who it was about.
 The Applicant had also received previous formal warnings for sexual and derogatory comments in the past.

-Fair work Commision has a consistent approach to deciding matters with regards to digital communication and serious misconduct.
-Serious misconduct is defined as conduct that is willful or deliberate and that is inconsistent with the continuation of the employment contract as per regulation 1.07(2)(a) of the Fair Work Regulations.
+Fair work Commission has a consistent approach to deciding matters with regards to digital communication, in turn social media and serious misconduct.
+Serious misconduct is defined as conduct that is willful or deliberate.
+That it is inconsistent with the continuation of the employment contract as per regulation 1.07(2)(a) of the Fair Work Regulations.

 A case previously decided by the Commission in regards to posting on Facebook involved an employee making negative and threatening comments about a colleague on Facebook.
 The Commission found that threatening another employee is a serious issue and constitute serious misconduct.
 Therefore, the Commission has made it clear that when alluding to workplace matters in the digital realm, an employee is held to the same code of conduct as if it were in person.

-The Applicant’s primary argument was that this conduct was not in fact a breach of the company’s code of conduct as “all sorts of conduct’ was permitted in the workplace include racially provocative emails, racist secret Santa gifts and aggressive or abusive conversations with clients and suppliers.
+The Applicant’s primary argument was that this conduct was not in fact a breach of the company’s code of conduct.
+As “all sorts of conduct’ was permitted in the workplace.
+Including racially provocative emails, racist secret Santa gifts and aggressive or abusive conversations with clients and suppliers.

-The Commission did acknowledge that the Company’s standard of conduct fell short of the conventions expected in workplaces.
+The Fair work did acknowledge that the Company’s standard of conduct fell short of the conventions expected in workplaces.
 However, they stated that the Applicant’s conduct was “nonetheless plainly inappropriate, if not also unlawful”.

 As decided by Fair Work, the employer only has the right to extend supervision over the private activities of employees in exceptional circumstances.
 In Rose v Telstra, three circumstances were reaffirmed by Fair Work.
 These are: